therealtomrose/hangout/README.rst

 hangout
 =======

-A persistant hangout for our remote office.
+A script for maintaining persistant google hangouts.
+(We use this for connecting a remote office.)

 Requirements